 Common Causes for Jaw Pain

 Millions of people are affected by bruxism, or teeth grinding.
-Patients with bruxism grind or clench their teeth.
+Patients with bruxism grind or clench their teeth, particularly overnight or when they’re experiencing a lot of stress.
+Our dentists offer many treatment options to correct the damage caused by teeth grinding.
 In addition to jaw pain, you may also experience:

 - Worn teeth